keep-the-receipts/community-landing-page/README.md

 <!-- omit in toc -->
-# 🕵️‍♂️ Keep The Receipt
+# 🕵️‍♂️ Keep The Receipt: Community Landing Page

 <!-- omit in toc -->
 ## Table of Contents